Occupational Therapy Assistant

 Prerequisite Courses

-The following prerequisite courses must be completed prior to starting the OTA program.
+The following prerequisite courses must be completed with a 'C' or better in each course prior to starting the OTA program.
 Prerequisites are subject to minor changes with each application cycle.

 • General Biology – 3 credit hour course with a lab or 4 credit hours combined lecture/lab minimum